albertobsd/keyhunt/README.md

 - Native Windows version with 0 external dependencies.
 - Get an affordable desktop computer with decent GPU not high end, just to start the GPU version.

+## Testnet

+I also need to make some test in testnet network if you have some Testnet balance can you help me with donations in my testnet address:

+Address: msKcxhizYWVvxCACFEG4GCSK1xYrEkib5A

+Thank you.